 For Doctors Who Want To Provide Abortions, Employment Contracts Often Tie Their Hands

-Doctors who are opposed to abortions, don't have to provide them.
+Doctors who are opposed to abortions don't have to provide them.
 Since the 1970s, a series of federal rules have provided clinicians with "conscience protections" that help them keep their jobs if they don't want to perform or assist with the procedure.

 Religious hospitals are also protected.
 Catholic health care systems, for example, are protected if they choose not to provide abortions or sterilizations.
 Doctors who work for religious hospitals usually sign contracts that they'll uphold religious values in their work.